wrossmorrow/machtests/README.md

 If you want to play with the repo outside of the normal location, say in your home folder, you can do

 ```
-~$ git clone --single-branch --branch development git@git.bitbucket.org/circleresearch/yentests
+~$ git clone --single-branch --branch development git@bitbucket.org/circleresearch/yentests
 ```

 This will, of course, create and populate a folder `~/yentests`.
+Note we clone the `development` branch.

 ## Defining the Environment